ibm-cloud-docs/EventStreams/messagehub088.md

 * We provide the following types of bridge:
   - MQ bridge, which takes message data from {{site.data.keyword.IBM}} MQ and transfers it to a topic in {{site.data.keyword.messagehub}}.
 We intend to support a wider range of bridges in the future.
   - Cloud Object Storage bridge, which provides a way of reading data from a {{site.data.keyword.messagehub}} Kafka topic and placing the data into the object store.
-Cloud Object Storage is designed for high data durability that is split either in or cross region and provides encryption at rest for stored objects.
   - {{site.data.keyword.objectstorageshort}} bridge, which transfers {{site.data.keyword.messagehub}} data to an instance of the [Object Storage service ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/ObjectStorage/index.html){:new_window}.
 * Currently, bridges are available in all {{site.data.keyword.Bluemix_notm}} public environments.
 Bridges are not available in {{site.data.keyword.Bluemix_short}} Dedicated.
 * You can administer bridges in the following two ways: